 Before welding the alloy side, it is important to note that hard face welds are not structural.
 They are

 Simply a sealing weld for the joins to limit any potential gouging wear.
-No need to bevel the edges on the hard facing side use the recommended Stoody welding hard facing wire or rod.
+No need to bevel the edges on the hard-facing side use the recommended Stoody welding hard-facing wire or rod.

-When welding the hard face of polished side, extra care should be taken to protect the polished
+When welding the hard face of the polished side, extra care should be taken to protect the polished

 Finish its recommend using a spatter template to cover the surface.

 Anisotropic Global spec is designed for use as a wear liner, it can be used structurally in the fabrication of